samuel-vitorino/lm.rs-webui/README.md

 ![Brief demo of the WebUI](repo_cover.gif)

 Simple frontend WebUI for the [lm.rs](https://github.com/samuel-vitorino/lm.rs) project, with markdown support and syntax highlighting.
-Talk to Google's Gemma 2 on the browser, on-device!
+Talk to Language Models on the browser, on-device!

 Make sure you compiled and are running the [lm.rs](https://github.com/samuel-vitorino/lm.rs) backend binary first.